-Arrowfield's 2017 roster includes a pair of young Redoute's Choice sons with similar profiles whose striking first foals only increase confidence in their prospects of stud success.
+Arrowfield’s 2017 roster includes Redoute’s Choice sons with similar profiles whose striking first foals only increase confidence in their prospects of stud success.

-Panzer Division (from a Champion 2YO daughter of Hussonet), and Scissor Kick (whose dam is by Quest For Fame from the great Hasili family) both won at two and progressed quickly to Group success as Spring 3YOs.
-Like Squamosa, Scissor Kick was the Golden Rose G1 runner-up, while Panzer Division was fifth in the George Main S. G1 at only his fourth start.
+Scissor Kick (whose dam is by Quest For Fame from the great Hasili family) won at two and progressed quickly to Group success as Spring 3YOs.
+Like Squamosa, Scissor Kick was the Golden Rose G1 runner-up.